popsicle-research/ci/architecture.md

 ## Pipeline Configuration Parsing

-- **Configuration Location**: Repositories declare pipelines in `.popsicle/ci.yml`.
-When a webhook event is processed, the pipelines module reads this file from the cloned repository workspace.
+- **Configuration Location**: Repositories declare pipelines as individual YAML files under `.popsicle/` (for example `ci.yml`, `lint.yml`).
+When a webhook event is processed, the pipelines module reads each file from the cloned repository workspace and schedules separate runs.
 - **Supported Structure**: The YAML file must provide a `jobs` mapping where each job defines at least one Docker image (using the first image as the execution environment) and a `steps` list.
 Supported steps include `checkout` (a no-op placeholder inside the container) and `run` commands specified either as strings or with a `command` field.
 - **Workflows**: A `workflows` section may be included to describe job ordering using a CircleCI-style `requires` list.
 The parser performs a topological sort to derive the sequential execution order and validate dependencies.
 - **Validation & Errors**: Malformed configurations (missing files, unsupported step types, or unresolved dependencies) raise `PipelineConfigError`, allowing the webhook handler/orchestrator to surface configuration issues as pipeline failures.